Anton Yelchin

 Anton Yelchin in the film 'House of D'

-People also remember his role in the drama "Fierce People."
-Here, he played the son of a successful doctor and anthropologist who are divorced and desperately vying for the teenager's attention.
-"Among the rest, only Anton Yelchin's character is perceived positively.
-An extraordinarily confident performance," critics wrote.
+Audiences also remember his role in "Fierce People," where he played the son of divorced parents — a successful doctor and anthropologist — who are desperately vying for the teenager's attention.
+Critics praised his work, writing: "Among the rest, only Anton Yelchin's character comes across positively.
+An extraordinarily confident performance."

-From 2004 to 2006, Yelchin also starred in the tragicomedy series "Huff," about an unconventional psychotherapist who becomes disillusioned with his abilities after a patient commits suicide.
+From 2004 to 2006, Yelchin starred in the tragicomedy series "Huff," about an unconventional psychotherapist who becomes disillusioned after a patient's suicide.
 Anton played the main character's son.
-Viewers liked this curly-haired youth, his genuine childlike innocence, and how he could convey a wide range of emotions and the inner world of his characters with just one look.
+Viewers were drawn to this curly-haired young actor's genuine innocence and his ability to convey complex emotions and his character's inner world with just a single look.

 Anton Yelchin in the TV series 'Huff'